apasvenskas/apasvenskas/README.md

 ### Hello there 👋

-I am software/web developer with an interest in interactive applications.
-My work is primarily done with the following languages React, JavaScript, CSS, and html.
-The projects I have completed here are mainly for learning purposes as I am always seeking to further my knowledge of programing and more.
+I am a software/web developer, with an interest in interactive applications.
+My work is primarily done with the following languages: React, JavaScript, CSS, and HTML.
+The projects I have completed here are mainly for learning purposes as I am always seeking to further my knowledge of programming-more.

 <!--
 **apasvenskas/apasvenskas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.